b23ci1023/ICS_CP_CodeWave/README.md

 The irregularfigures() function calculates the area under the selected mathematical function using either the right or left Riemann sum method.
 It also prints a simple graph of the function within a specified range.

+### How it Works:

+User Input:
+The user is prompted to choose between the Right Riemann Sum and the Left Riemann Sum.

+Interval Division:
+The interval [a, b] is divided into n subintervals of equal width, where a is the lower limit, b is the upper limit, and n is the number of intervals specified by the user.

+Sample Points:
+For the Right Riemann Sum, the right endpoint of each subinterval is used as the sample point.
+For the Left Riemann Sum, the left endpoint of each subinterval is used as the sample point.

+Function Evaluation:
+The mathematical function (e.g., sin(x), cos(x), etc.) is evaluated at each sample point within its respective subinterval.

+Summation:
+The Riemann sum is calculated by summing up the products of the function values and the width of each subinterval.

+Display Result:
+The calculated Riemann sum is then displayed to the user.

 # Printing the Graph of a Mathematical Function

 Here's a breakdown of how this function works: